openprocurement/openprocurement.api/docs/source/qualification.rst

 .. include:: qualification/award-active-cancel.http
    :code:

-Note that there is Location header returned that aid in locating the "fresh" award that is most likely subject for disqualification:
+Note that there is Location header returned that aids in locating the "fresh" award that is most likely subject for disqualification:

 .. include:: qualification/award-active-cancel-upload.http